THE NECESSARY ORIENTATION

 Because the Christians are not performing the good works they have been chosen to do, the world has no moral light.

 We have been saved and raised to the right hand of God that we may be delivered from sin and able to live righteous lives in the sight of the people around us.
-This is the true witness of God, that which proceeds from the saving power of Christ in us.
+This is the true witness of God; it is what proceeds from the saving power of Christ in us.

 America has had much Gospel preaching.
 Multitudes have made a profession of faith in Jesus Christ.
 But the testimony of righteous behavior, the true testimony of the Person, will, way, and eternal purpose of God in Christ, is sadly, sadly lacking.
 The believers are jumping up and down in a childish manner next to their pews in the hope of being removed from the earth.
 God would rather have them enter His program of deliverance from sin that they may serve as His witness to the nations.